cysnhr/discontinued-100-days-of-code/log.md

 ```

 The value of shallow copies will be modified if the original variable is changed.
 Deep copies do not get affected.
+BUT!
+If a variable is an integer and b = var, b is the same as var, but then when b undergoes an arithmetic operation, b becomes a new thing.
+It's called ==binding==, I learned.

 **Thoughts:**